hmcts/cmc-claim-store/README.md

 ### IDE Settings

-#### Lambok Plugin
+#### Project Lombok Plugin
-When building the project in your IDE (eclipse or IntelliJ), Lambok plugin will be required to compile.
+When building the project in your IDE (eclipse or IntelliJ), Lombok plugin will be required to compile.

 For IntelliJ IDEA, please add the Lombok IntelliJ plugin:
 * Go to `File > Settings > Plugins`